The Real Cost of Smart Boards in SA (Load Shedding Included)

 "Can't we just connect a projector to a regular whiteboard?"

 Yes, and many schools do exactly this.
-A standard projector pointed at a white wall or whiteboard surface gives you a display without needing a smart board.
-You lose the touch-interactive features, but you gain the ability to show content to the class from a laptop.
-It's a cost-effective middle ground for schools that want basic digital display without the full smart board price tag.
+A standard projector pointed at a white wall or whiteboard surface gives you a display without needing an expensive interactive smart board.
+You lose the touch features, but you gain the ability to show digital content cleanly.
+It’s an exceptional, cost-effective hybrid strategy.

 "Are there cheaper smart boards under R10,000?"